 The Van Wyksdorp landfill site is a licensed facility owned and operated by the KLLM.
 The site has been issued with a variation license for decommissioning and closure for the period July 2018 to December 2019.
-Closure activities must commence by 10 December 2019.
+Closure activities should have commenced by 10 December 2019.
+No closure activities have yet been undertaken.